11 Brilliant Ways to Fix a Zipper

-If your zipper is too long, flapping past the length of your tool bag, you’ll want to cut the zipper to the length you want from the bottom.
-You’ll then need to remove the metal stoppers, from the cut off piece, with pliers, and reattach it where you want it, also with the help of pliers.
+If your zipper is too long, flapping past the length of your tool bag, you'll need to cut the zipper from the bottom.
+Using pliers, remove the metal stoppers from the cut-off piece and reattach it where you want it.
 You just need to pry the teeth open, remove and use a little force to reattach the bands in the desired spot.
-If your zipper doesn’t have metal stoppers, you’ll want to use needle and thread to make stopping stitches at the bottom of the zipper.
+If your zipper lacks metal stoppers, grab a needle and thread to make stopping stitches at the bottom of the zipper.

 How to Shorten a Molded-Tooth Zipper

-Molded tooth zippers have very strong molded teeth fused onto the tape of the zipper.
+Molded-tooth zippers have strong molded teeth fused onto the tape of the zipper.
 To fix a molded-tooth zipper, cut off the top portion precisely, since the teeth should be numbered.
-For the type of zipper with a grooved top stop, slide in the teeth and tighten with pliers (one of the tools every DIYer should own).
-Otherwise, remove the teeth, gripping them above the mark with a pair of pliers and pulling at them until they come off.
+For a zipper with a grooved top stop, slide in the teeth and tighten with pliers (one of the tools every DIYer should own).
+Otherwise, remove the teeth, gripping them above the mark with a pair of pliers and pulling until they come off.
 Finish by squeezing the stop in place above the last tooth on each side.

 How to Shorten a Continuous Coil Zipper

-To fix a zipper with a continuous coil (the teeth are a continuous coil of nylon), you should know that you cannot pull out the teeth.
-Instead, you’ll have to cut them out.
+Before trying to fix a zipper with a continuous coil (the teeth are a continuous coil of nylon), know you can't pull out the teeth — you'll have to cut them out.
 To do this, clip the front part of the coil in half, right before the zipper tape.
-Now, take your top stop and squeeze it above the last tooth until it’s situated in place on each side of the zipper, so that the last piece of the coil is crimped under the top stop.
-You can check out this video, as well.
+Take your top stop and squeeze it above the last tooth until it's situated in place on each side of the zipper, so that the last piece of the coil is crimped under the top stop.
+You can check out this video as well.